TypeError

 on Windows without Windows Subsystem for Linux use

-makePythonTdd.ps1NOTmakePythonTdd.sh./makePythonTdd.ps1the terminal shows AssertionError
+makePythonTdd.ps1NOTmakePythonTdd.sh./makePythonTdd.ps1the terminal is my friend, and shows AssertionError

-======================================= FAILURES ======================================= ______________________________ TestTypeError.test_failure ______________________________ self = <tests.test_exceptions.TestTypeError testMethod=test_failure> def test_failure(self): > self.assertFalse(True) E AssertionError: True is not false tests/test_type_error.py:7: AssertionError =============================== short test summary info ================================ FAILED tests/test_type_error.py::TestTypeError::test_failure - AssertionError: True is not false ================================== 1 failed in X.YZs ===================================I hold ctrl (Windows/Linux) or option or command (MacOS) on the keyboard and use the mouse to click on
+================================= FAILURES ================================= _________________________ TestTypeError.test_failure _________________________ self = <tests.test_exceptions.TestTypeError testMethod=test_failure> def test_failure(self): > self.assertFalse(True) E AssertionError: True is not false tests/test_type_error.py:7: AssertionError ====================== short test summary info ======================== FAILED tests/test_type_error.py::TestTypeError::test_failure - AssertionError: True is not false ============================ 1 failed in X.YZs =============================I hold ctrl (Windows/Linux) or option/command (MacOS) on the keyboard and use the mouse to click on

-tests/test_type_error.py:7to open it in the editor-
+tests/test_type_error.py:7to put the cursor on line 7 in the editor-

-7 self.assertFalse(False)the test passes
+7 self.assertFalse(False)the test passes.

 test_type_error_w_the_uncallables